gvtsch/gvtsch.github.io/content/Notes/Tokenization.md

 ## And what is the point of all this?

 Computers do not understand text in the same way that we humans do.
 They need a numerical representation.
 Tokenization breaks the text down into discrete units.
-These tokens can then be converted into so-called [[Embeddings|embeddings]]. [[Embeddings|Embeddings]] are numerical vector representations of the text snippets or tokens that NLP models use to process complex language patterns.
+These tokens can then be converted into so-called [[Embeddings and similarity metrics|embeddings]]. [[Embeddings and similarity metrics|Embeddings and similarity metrics]] are numerical vector representations of the text snippets or tokens that NLP models use to process complex language patterns.

 Tokenization is crucial because it...